Learn more about how B.C. will monitor vaccine uptake, safety and effectiveness.

 All vaccines approved in Canada and available in B.C. are safe and effective and will help protect you against COVID-19.
 In clinical trials, those who had received a vaccine were significantly less likely to become sick with COVID-19.
 While some people may still get COVID-19 after they have been vaccinated, all vaccines have been shown to have a high level of protection against serious illness and death.

 Early research findings on the COVID-19 vaccine in British Columbia show that a single dose of the mRNA vaccine reduced the risk of COVID-19 in long-term care residents and health care workers by 80 per cent within two to three weeks after vaccination.

 Vaccines begin to work a couple of weeks after vaccination.
 The first people to be vaccinated in B.C. were long term care residents and health care workers.
 The research shows that within two to three weeks of receiving their first dose of vaccine, there was a pronounced drop in the number of cases among vaccinated individuals and a reduction in hospitalizations and deaths among vaccinated long term care residents.

 The findings are comparable to vaccine effectiveness results released by Quebec and Israel.
 Together, the studies reinforce the substantial protection afforded by a single dose of COVID-19 vaccine.

 COVID-19 is a relatively new disease.
 We are still learning how our immune systems respond to it.
 We are also learning how long immunity lasts after getting COVID-19 or getting immunized.

 The initial data for some of the leading vaccines has been encouraging.
 We are hopeful the vaccines will provide safe and effective protection against COVID-19.
 This would reduce severe illness in those who get sick.

-After immunizations begin, it will still be important to wash your hands, physical distance, wear a mask, and stay home when sick.
-These layers of protection are still essential as vaccines roll-out.
+After immunizations begin, it continues to be important to wash your hands, physically distance, wear a mask, and stay home when sick.
+These methods of protection are still essential as vaccines roll out.